walmartlabs/concord-website/docs/api/policy.md

     ```

     All parameters are optional.
 If all parameters are omitted (or `null`) then
-    the policy will become system-wide.
+    the policy becomes a system-wide policy.
 * **Success response**

     ```